neelsg/lithium/docs/spec.md

     123 456 789 000
     0x AA BB CC DD

-#### int.iota

-The `int.iota` keyword can be used anywhere in the source code to signify that a new integer number literal should be used starting with 0.
-Each time `int.iota` is used in a single package, a unique integer is used, but this may overlap with integers created with `iota` in imported packages.
-No guarantees are made that the specific numbers will remain the same between compiles of the source code.

-Example:

-    red const = int.iota // This will set the red const to 0
-    green, blue const = int.iota, int.iota // Will set green to 1 and blue to 2
-    myVal int = int.iota // The myVal variable will initially be set to 3

 ### Floating-point literals:

 Floating-point literals are a sequence of digits, a decimal point, a fractional part and optionally and exponent part (prefixed by `e`).
 The decimal point can be omitted if the literal contains an exponent.

 Floating-point literals can be of any size and can be assigned to any type under `float`.
 If the precision of literal is higher than what is possible in the given type, a lower precision rounded value will be used and the compiler should not raise any error.

 As with integer literals, spaces can be used to denote groupings such as thousands.
 Unlike integer literals, floating-point literals must be decimal, they cannot be represented in hexadecimal, octal or binary.

 Examples of floating-point literals: